beaubreedlove/FantasyFootball/rules.md

     1. Any move may be objected by any manager within 24 hours after the move is made.
         1. For trades this period starts when the trade is initiated; not processed.
     1.  <a id="undoubtably">Undoubtably bad moves</a>
-        1. A manager must not take any actions, including making moves and setting active players, such that at the time the action is initiated it undoubtably diminishes the value of his or her team by reducing such team's chances of making the playoffs, finishing the regular season with the best possible seed, and leaving the team in a good state for subsequent seasons.
+        1. A manager must not take any actions, including making [moves](#moves) and setting active players, such that at the time the action is initiated it undoubtably diminishes the value of his or her team by reducing such team's chances of making the playoffs, finishing the regular season with the best possible seed, leaving the team in a good state for subsequent seasons, and secondarily to the previously mentioned conditions reduces the chances of winning the current matchup.
             1. Such actions may include, but are not limited to:
                 1. Leaving roster positions empty when a healthy alternative was available on the bench or free agency (FA).
                 1. Putting a player on active roster that has been long known to be not participating in the given week.